 An Australian carrier may apply to the Commission for allocation of capacity recorded on the register as available for immediate allocation.
 The entitlements on the Register of Available Capacity are adjusted as determinations allocating capacity are made by the Commission, as airlines hand back unused capacity and when the Department negotiates new or revised capacity entitlements on behalf of the Australian Government.
 There is regular communication between the Department and the Commission on these matters.

 Another area where the roles of the Commission and the Department intersect is in relation to applications from prospective new Australian airlines wishing to operate scheduled international services.
 Before allocating capacity to an applicant airline, the Commission must be satisfied that the airline is both reasonably capable of obtaining any licences, permits and other regulatory approvals necessary to operate on and service the route to which the determination relates and of using the capacity allocated under the determination.
 The Department is responsible for designating and licensing Australian airlines to operate regular scheduled international services.
 The Commission consults the Department as to whether an Australian airline is reasonably capable of obtaining the regulatory approvals necessary to operate on the relevant route.
 Furthermore, an airline must hold an allocation of capacity from the Commission before the Department can make operational decisions in relation to the capacity on the route, including the issue of licenses and scheduled international timetable approvals.
 The Commission and the Department therefore consult closely in cases involving proposed international air service operations by Australian carriers.

-11 Section 25, International Air Services Commission Act 1992
+14 Section 25, International Air Services Commission ACT 1992

-16 Ms Gosling was on official leave of absence on 16 August 2018.
+18 Ms Harris was on official leave of absence at a meeting in May 2018